 (a) Prior to the close of the Re-Offer Period for each Operating Day of the Forward Reserve Procurement Period, Market Participants must convert their Forward Reserve Obligations into Resource-specific obligations by assigning Forward Reserve MWs to specific eligible Forward Reserve Resources, in accordance with procedures set forth in the ISO New England Manuals.
 The assignment of Forward Reserve MWs to a Forward Reserve Resource must be performed by the Lead Market Participant for the Resource.

-(b) A Market Participant with a Forward Reserve Obligation must have an Ownership Share in a Forward Reserve Resource that is a Generator Asset or a Dispatchable Asset Related Demand, or be the Lead Market Participant of a Forward Reserve Resource that is a Demand Response Resource, in order to assign Forward Reserve MWs to that Forward Reserve Resource to fulfill that Market Participant’s Forward Reserve Obligation.
+(b) A Market Participant with a Forward Reserve Obligation must have an Ownership Share in a Forward Reserve Resource that is a Generator Asset or a Dispatchable Asset Related Demand, or be the Lead Market Participant of a Forward Reserve Resource that is a Demand Response Resource, and Demand Response Distributed Energy Resource Aggregations in order to assign Forward Reserve MWs to that Forward Reserve Resource to fulfill that Market Participant’s Forward Reserve Obligation.
 If more than one Market Participant has an Ownership Share in a Forward Reserve Resource, the Forward Reserve MWs assigned to that Resource will be allocated pro-rata to Market Participants by Ownership Share.

 III.9.5.2 Forward Reserve Resource Eligibility Requirements.